lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 If you want to change the bind of <kbd>MOUSE5</kbd>, you have to edit the sixth line of `D2SpaceModifier.ahk`.

+**Why is Roshan quiet?**

+It is easier to hear enemy units while you are killing Rosh.
+You can change this by editing the first line of `autoexec.cfg` to

+    dota_silent_roshan	0

 **Why do some of my commands not trigger?**

 That must be because of your non-standard keyboard.
 You should consider changing your keyboard layout to standard English in Windows options.